Ensuring Your Vehicle is Road Worthy-It is Your Responsibility

 There are, of course, many other problems which can occur with your vehicle which would deem it not roadworthy but these are among the most common.

-All of these problems are to be found during an MOT (Ministry of Transport) and if found they must be put right before an MOT certificate is granted.
-If you find that an MOT certificate is not granted you have a set period of time - usually fourteen days - in which to have the repairs carried out and another MOT inspection done.
+All of these problems are to be found during an MOT (Ministry of Transport) test and if found they must be put right before an MOT certificate is granted.
+If your vehicle fails its MOT test, you have a set period of time - usually fourteen days - in which to have the repairs carried out and another MOT inspection done.

 Unforeseen Defects

 One of the main bones of contention when buying a car for a learner driver is sometimes their inability to hold out for a better car and to go for the first car they see.
-This sometimes causes problems of its own as - although we would like it not to be so - there are unfortunately unscrupulous individuals who will sell motor vehicles to unsuspecting buyers which have defects which lead them to anything but road legal.The main causes of this are motor vehicles which have been involved in road traffic accidents (RTAs).
-Many insurance companies will demand that a motor vehicle be scrapped if it is beyond repair but sometimes these cars - either to be scrapped or just badly damaged - are repaired and sold on to unsuspecting buyers as second hand - or used vehicles.
+This sometimes causes problems of its own as - although we would like it not to be so - there are unfortunately unscrupulous individuals who will sell defective motor vehicles to unsuspecting buyers.
+Sometimes motor vehicles which have been badly damaged in road traffic accidents (RTAs) will be sold on.
+Many insurance companies will demand that a motor vehicle be scrapped if it is beyond repair but sometimes these cars - either to be scrapped or just badly damaged - are repaired and sold on.Driving such a vehicle may not initially present any problems but over a period of time you may encounter a series of problems which could include:

 - Sluggish steering